-- F2.1 The Employees (except casual employees) will be entitled to five (5) weeks annual leave (inclusive of Easter Tuesday and the last weekday before Christmas) per year of continuous service. - F2.1.1 The Employees will take annual leave on Easter Tuesday, the last weekday before Christmas and the working days between Christmas and New Year, unless otherwise instructed by the Employer. - F2.1.2 Annual Leave for casual employees shall be 8% per annum under the terms of the Holidays Act 2003 on a 'pay as you go' basis. - F2.2 The Employee's wishes concerning the timing of leave will be met as far as possible.
+- F2.1 Employees will be entitled to five (5) weeks annual leave (inclusive of Easter Tuesday and the last weekday before Christmas) per year of continuous service. - F2.2 Employees will take annual leave on Easter Tuesday, the last weekday before Christmas and the working days between Christmas and New Year, unless otherwise instructed by the Employer. - F2.3 The Employee's wishes concerning the timing of leave will be met as far as possible.
 However, where this is not convenient to the University, the Employer may decline to grant leave or may direct an employee to take leave at a certain time.
-(Decisions regarding timing of leave will be made in discussion with the Employee and have regard to the University's workload requirements and the relevant University policies and practices.) - F2.3 Wherever possible employees will have the opportunity to take all leave due to them in any one leave year.
+(Decisions regarding timing of leave will be made in discussion with the Employee and have regard to the University's workload requirements and the relevant University policies and practices.) - F2.4 Wherever possible employees will have the opportunity to take all leave due to them in any one leave year.
 An employee may be permitted to carry forward from one leave year to the next up to half of their annual leave entitlement.
 With the written approval of the Employer an employee may take annual leave in anticipation of entitlement.
-The number of days anticipated shall not exceed the amount of accrued leave. - F2.4 The University will provide at least one block of annual leave of two weeks or more in each year, in accordance with the Holidays Act.
-Staff and managers are encouraged to discuss annual leave plans for the forthcoming year. - F2.5 The University offers staff the option of either buying or cashing up one (1) week of annual leave.
+The number of days anticipated shall not exceed the amount of accrued leave. - F2.5 The University will provide at least one block of annual leave of two weeks or more in each year, in accordance with the Holidays Act.
+Staff and managers are encouraged to discuss annual leave plans for the forthcoming year. - F2.6 The University offers staff the option of either buying or cashing up one (1) week of annual leave.
 For details of this scheme and eligibility requirements please visit the Leave Plus page on the staff intranet.